 - Observe three different approved certified instructors teaching perinatal classes, for a minimum of 18 hours total instruction time.

 - Pass the Great Starts Exam with score of 85% or greater (fee: $180*, effective Nov 1, 2014; includes the Great Starts Study Guide)

 - Co-teach with an approved certified lead instructor at least one comprehensive series of 12 or more hours (or documenting a minimum of 120 hours previous experience teaching childbirth classes in group settings with a minimum of 50 families total served**)

 - Teach a comprehensive series (12 hours min) as the lead instructor (solo) while being evaluated by an approved certified childbirth instructor.

 - Pay certification processing fees ($300* total: $150 to enroll, and $150 to finalize).

 *Note: Partial scholarships may be available to select individuals with financial need working directly with under-served communities or populations with special needs.

-**Note: Instructors working in rural communities or exclusively with populations with special learning needs may be eligible to have lower minimums required for attendance or instruction time (for example: teaching in counties or parishes with birth rates of less than 500 babies per year, deaf or blind family members, immigrant or ESL populations, and other populations with special learning needs).
+**Note: Instructors working in rural communities or exclusively with populations with special learning needs may be eligible to have lower minimums required for attendance or instruction time.
+Please contact the Program Manager if you have questions.

 Effective January 1, 2017, Great Starts Certified Childbirth Educators will be required to re-certify every five years from the date of last certification issued.
 If a person’s certification is 4 years old or greater as of January 1, 2017, then that individual will have one year to complete the re-certification process in order to maintain Great Starts Certified status.
 Additional details will be posted soon.